ksator/junos-automation-with-stackstorm/README.md

 ## ansible pack configuration file
 This pack doesnt use a configuration file.
 There is no configuration file for this pack in the directory `/opt/stackstorm/configs/`
 ## list of available actions with the integration pack ansible
-## Execute actions from ansible pack using ST2 cli
+## Execute actions from ansible pack using StackStorm CLI

 # Executed actions